 Mabel is one of our younger girls.
 She is growing fast and having lots of fun on the farm in the meantime.
 Mabel is a bit of a supermodel, with very long legs and a lovely build.
 All the boys are waiting for her to grow up so they can ask her for a date.

 Gretel is another young lady who stayed at Hevnsent almost by accident.
 She was injured as a puppy and by the time she'd recovered, we liked her too much to see her go.
 Now she's one of our favourite dogs, just a wonderful example of the breed.
 And her temperament is fantastic - her two sisters are off training to be assistance dogs and it is hoped that Gretel will one day produce puppies that will be equally important to some special owners.

 Heidi is a sweet little girl who stayed at Hevnsent to replace her lovely mum, Beth, who retired from breeding after her fourth litter and moved to Melbourne to become a much loved companion.
 We miss Beth, but Heidi is fitting in well and is great friends with Gretel.
 The pair of them are ALWAYS up to no good, but do it with such charm that you just can't help laughing.

-Bramble is our youngest female and is hoping to join our breeding team when she's all growed up.
+Bramble is one of our youngest girls, having just joined our breeding team after passing all her health tests and evaluations.
 She joined Hevnsent from her original home in Tasmania and has settled in well, although she spends most of her time staying with her aunties Nay and Jess.
-Here she is figuring out what live on the farm is all about.
+She's a little bit cheeky but a LOT bit loveable and is loving learning what farm life is all about.